vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

 ## General Issues
 ---

-### Resizing upgraded TKG clusters in CSE 3.1.3 fails with "kubeconfig not found in control plane extra configuration" in server logs
+### Resizing pre-existing TKG clusters after upgrade to CSE 3.1.3 fails with "kubeconfig not found in control plane extra configuration" in server logs
-In CSE 3.1.3, the control plane VM writes the kubeconfig to the extra config so that worker nodes can install core packages.
-During cluster resize, when the upgraded cluster's worker nodes look for the kubeconfig, the control plane does not have it because the cluster was created prior to 3.1.3.
+In CSE 3.1.3, the control plane node writes the kubeconfig to the extra config so that worker nodes can install core packages.
+During cluster resize, when the pre-existing cluster's worker nodes look for the kubeconfig, the control plane's extra config does not have it because the cluster was created prior to 3.1.3.

 **Resolution**

-This issue is fixed in CSE 3.1.4 for upgraded clusters not to retrieve the kubeconfig during cluster resize.
+This issue is fixed in CSE 3.1.4 for pre-existing clusters not to retrieve the kubeconfig during cluster resize.

-**Workaround**
+**Workaround for CSE 3.1.3**

 1. Log in to the control plane vm
 2. Add a placeholder VM extra config element by executing `vmtoolsd --cmd "info-set guestinfo.kubeconfig $(echo VMware | base64)"`.